University of Toronto Scarborough: 2009–present

 Since 2009, the university has undertaken a proposal to substantially expand the campus north of Ellesmere Road, starting with the construction of the Instructional Centre, funded by Canada's Economic Action Plan, completed in 2011.
 The Toronto Pan Am Sports Centre (built 2014) was one of the main venues of the 2015 Pan American Games and 2015 Parapan American Games.
 The Toronto Pan Am Sports Centre brought pool facility to campus and significantly expanded the size of the gym.
 The Parapan American Games also brought an addition of seven accessible tennis courts to the Highland Creek valley.
 The Environmental Science and Chemistry Building, completed in summer 2015, was the third building to open in the north grounds.
-The most recent addition to campus architecture is Highland Hall, built on the footprint of the old gym and athletic centre.
-Highland Hall houses the Registrar's Office, Admissions & Recruitment, classrooms, a lecture hall, and an Event Centre.
-Recent expansion plans include the opening of the Sam Ibrahim Building in 2024, the "second instructional centre," to be completed on the north campus to house offices for the Department of Computer and Mathematical Sciences and several lecture halls., Harmony Commons, a student residence completed in 2023, and Indigenous House, due to be completed in 2025.
+Highland Hall, built on the footprint of the old gym and athletic centre, houses the registrar's office, admissions and recruitment, classrooms, a lecture hall, and an event centre.
+The Sam Ibrahim Building opened in 2024 as a "second instructional centre" on the north campus, built to house offices for the Department of Computer and Mathematical Sciences and several lecture halls.
+Harmony Commons is a student residence completed in 2023 and Indigenous House is due to be completed in 2025.

-In 2022, the Ontario government announced that the University of Toronto Scarborough would offer medical education.
-The Scarborough Academy of Medicine and Integrated Health (SAMIH) will train approximately 40 physicians, 56 physician assistants, 30 nurse practitioners, 40 physiotherapists, and 300 undergraduate students in Health Sciences each year starting in September 2026 and 2027 at the Myron and Berna Garron Health Sciences Complex.
+In 2022, the Ontario government announced that the University of Toronto's Scarborough campus would offer medical education.
+The Scarborough Academy of Medicine and Integrated Health (SAMIH) will be a hub on campus for the Temerty Faculty of Medicine and Bloomberg Faculty of Nursing, training approximately 40 physicians, 56 physician assistants, 30 nurse practitioners, 40 physiotherapists, and 300 undergraduate students in health sciences each year starting in September 2026 and 2027 at the Myron and Berna Garron Health Sciences Complex.